openglbook/openglbook.com/_includes/chapter-4-content.md

 ## Matrix Multiplication ##

-Before we continue with the explanation of how these transformations work, make sure that you fully understand matrix multiplication since we’ll use it many times in this chapter by using the `MultiplyMatrices` function from the files that we’ve just created.
+Before we continue with the explanation of how these transformations work, make sure that you fully understand matrix multiplication since we'll use it many times in this chapter by using the `MultiplyMatrices` function from the files that we've just created.
 Matrix multiplication is very important since it allows us to transform points from one coordinate system to another.

-To understand how matrix multiplication works, let’s take the following 2x2 matrices for simplicity’s sake, which we’ll name **A** and **B**:
+To understand how matrix multiplication works, let's take the following 2x2 matrices for simplicity's sake, which we'll name **A** and **B**:

 <div>
 \(